 ‘Cancel for any reason’ travel insurance

-The only way to give yourself the freedom to get some money back if you simply decide that don’t want to take the risk after booking a trip would be to take out an extra ‘cancel for any reason’ policy.
+The only way to give yourself the freedom to get some money back if you decide that don’t want to travel after booking a trip would be to take out an extra ‘cancel for any reason’ policy.

 Such coverage means you can simply change your mind up to 48 hours before you are due to travel and claim 75% of the non-refundable portion of your trip.